akamai/lds-connector/docs/syslog/README.md

     - Allowed values: `RFC3164`, `RFC5424`
     - The syslog protocol to use
 - `syslog.transport`:
-    - Required: No, default value `UDP`
+    - Required: Yes
     - Allowed values: `UDP`, `TCP`, `TCP_TLS`
     - The transport protocol to send the syslog messages over
 - `syslog.lds_app_name`
     - Required: Yes
     - The syslog header's app name field to use when delivering LDS log messages
 - `syslog.edgedns_app_name`
-    - Required: Only if `edgedns.send_records` is true
+    - Required: No
-    - The syslog header's app name field to use when delivering Edge DNS records
+    - The syslog header's app name field to use when delivering Edge DNS records.
+    - Only configure this if you're using the Record Set Delivery feature
 - `syslog.delimiter_method`
     - Required: No, default value `LF`
     - Allowed values: